jacopofar/chip-8-emulator/README.md

 ## Status

-The code passes the [CHIP-8 test ROM](https://github.com/corax89/chip8-test-rom) except for the (rare) FX33 instruction, and several programs I found online.
+The code passes the [CHIP-8 test ROM](https://github.com/corax89/chip8-test-rom), and can run several programs I found online.
+At the moment the keyboard seems to be weird but I am not sure how it was supposed to run in first place.

 There are a few instructions that are "ambiguous" and have a different effect across versions of CHIP-8.
 Unfortunately there's no way to tell which version is used by a RO, only guess.
 In those cases I adopted the most recent ones because it seems to be the most common.

-__NOTE__: sound and keyboad input are not yet implemented.
+__NOTE__: sound is not (yet) implemented.